Adults abused in childhood

 - anger, sadness or low self-esteem

 - substance use

-- resurfacing childhood memories that cause distress and confusion
+- disturbing thoughts, emotions and memories that cause distress or confusion

 Where to find more help and advice